Getting Started

 # Documentation

-mise run docs # Generate Rust documentation
+vp run doc:cargo # Generate Rust documentation

 # Benchmarks

-mise run bench # Run all benchmarks (Rust + JS)
+vp run bench # Run all benchmarks (Rust + JS)

-mise run bench:rust # Run Rust benchmarks only
+vp run bench:rust # Run Rust benchmarks only

-mise run bench:parse # Run parse/render speed benchmarks
+vp run bench:parse # Run parse/render speed benchmarks

-mise run bench:bundle # Run bundle size benchmarks
+vp run bench:bundle # Run bundle size benchmarks

 Project Structure